AdaOcc: Adaptive 3D Occupancy Prediction for Embodied Tasks

 Key contributions

-Benchmark and real-world evidence
+Benchmark and deployment evidence

 Accuracy, efficiency, and adaptability